Research

 Applications considered by the VPHREC ensure that:

-The Victoria Police Human Research Ethics Committee (VPHREC) and the Justice Human Research Ethics Committee (JHREC)(opens in a new window) have established a streamlined review process, in accordance with the National Statement, for projects that involve Victoria Police together with areas of the Department of Justice and Regulation (Victoria).
+VPHREC and the Justice Human Research Ethics Committee (JHREC)(opens in a new window) have established a streamlined review process, for projects between Victoria Police and areas in the Department of Justice and Regulation (Victoria).

-Projects deemed suitable for streamlined review will now only be required to complete a JHREC Application form, which includes the Victoria Police and Department of Justice and Regulation components of their research project in the one JHREC application form.
+Projects deemed suitable for streamlined review will now only be required to complete a JHREC Application form.
+This form includes the Victoria Police and Department of Justice and Regulation components of their research project in the one JHREC application form.

 Such applications will be considered at a JHREC meeting with VPHREC representatives in attendance.